cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

     });
     ```

-    It is also recommended to send messages to **Open Data Context** with a type message to avoid handling the wrong source, where `res.type === 'engine'` in the code means the message came from the engine in main context.
+    It is also recommended to send messages to **Open Data Context** with a type message to avoid handling the wrong source, where `res.type === 'engine'` in the code means the message comes from the engine in main context.

 ## Known issues